 Programme Structure

-The MSc in Management programme is a full-time programme and students are required to complete 40 Units offered by NUS Business School over two semesters.
+The MSc in Management programme is a one year full-time programme and students are required to complete 10 courses (40 Units) by NUS Business School over two semesters.

-1st Semester Break 2nd Semester 3rd Semester [Optional]
+1st Semester Special Semester 2nd Semester 3rd Semester [Optional]

 Jan – May May – Jul Aug – Dec Jan – May